What’s Working

 The forest holds enormous economic potential that, when approached responsibly, can sustain the livelihoods of the people who live there while benefiting the entire world.

 On a small farm in the Amazon, one farmer had been following his family tradition of planting açaí.
 For four years, he planted trees, but on each attempt, he lost them all.
-After his last failure, he considered selling everything and moving to the city in search of a new job.
-That was until the Marajó Resiliente Project gave him a lifeline.
+He considered selling everything and moving to the city in search of a new job.
+That was until the Marajó Resiliente Project.

 Despite successes like the açaí farmer, a widespread belief persists that farmers lack interest or capacity to act on climate issues.
 “From the government’s perspective, Indigenous people are an economic burden, not an economic asset,” as Gita Syahrani of the Koalisi Ekonomi Membumi (KEM) puts it.
 More than 1,500 farmers spoke out directly in the Farmer Voice Report from The CASH Coalition: Climate Action for Smallholders, highlighting their eagerness to get involved and stressing the importance of profitability.